flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/ext-lt.md

 - OFF:
     - Taxi and takeoff lights are off.

-Note: The lights attached to the nose gear strut, go off automatically when the landing gear is retracted.
+Note: The lights attached to the nose gear strut turn off automatically when the landing gear is retracted.

 ---